LeandraChristine/voidnet_viator/README.md

 - 5mm hole momentary switch (for below the screen, wired to the waveshare display's on/off switch so it can be used to conserve power)

 ### Handle
-- Bike Handle Grip (Diameter: ~22 mm.
+- Bike Handle Grip (Diameter: ~24 mm.
 Length: ~ 110 mm, cut to size)
+- Aluminum Pipe 24mm OD, 20mm ID
+- M5 threaded rod ~140mm length
+- 2x M5 Ring nut (screws to the threaded rod)

 ### Strap
 - 2x Tactical Belt (so you get two buckles to remove the strap completely)
 - Some more M3 Bolts & Nuts
 - USB or other cables you wish to carry
+- Cable ties (to attach the belt-buckles to the 4mm rods on the main case)

+### Greeblies
+-
+-

+### Experimental
+- SMALLRIG Ultra Slim 4K HDMI Kabel  Micro HDMI Male to Full HDMI Female 14cm (to expose the 2nd HDMI output on the back, but so far I did not get that to work nicely)